Collins revolutionized the world of management thinking with his

 your view.
 It’s more that the organization itself has to become

 the learning program.
-In other words, you have to think about the
+In other words, you have to think about

-the culture, the values, and the discipline that you’re talking
+top, the culture, the values, and the discipline that you’re talking

 about.
 Those are not easily grafted on through a training program.

-I suppose some of it also comes from communicating important
+I suppose some of it also comes from communicating

-for the quick fix.
+always looking for the quick fix.